antononcube/MathematicaForPrediction/MarkdownDocuments/Tries-with-frequencies-in-Java.md

 ### Shrinking

 One of the most beneficial and interesting operations over a trie is to shrink it in order to expose its prefixes.
-This done with the function JavaTrieShrink.
+This done with the function `JavaTrieShrink`.

     JavaTrieComparisonGrid[{jTr, JavaTrieShrink[jTr]}, ImageSize -> 350]